 Real-World Performance Application

 Strongman competitions are unpredictable.
-Equipment varies, environments change, and pressure builds.
+The equipment varies, the environment changes, and the pressure builds.
 Athletes who rehearse mentally adapt faster and execute with confidence.
+Visualization prepares you to perform no matter the conditions.

 Conclusion